 I'm having an issue across my site where some images are not appearing properly; I'm sorry if you encounter broken or blurry images in this post.
 I'm working to get this fixed and appreciate your support.

 Seattle is one of my favorite cities in the world.
 From my very first visit back in 2012, I knew it was a place I wanted to explore more – and I had plenty of time to do so when I lived there from 2013-2017!
 Even after years of calling Seattle home, I still love to go back and visit friends and family there, and continue discovering new parts of the Emerald City.

 If you’re planning a trip to Seattle and have gotten to the part where you need to decide where to stay in Seattle, I’m here to help.
-I’ve written a lot of other stories about Seattle, and included hotel and Airbnb recommendations many times… but I’ve never really broken down why I recommend the properties I choose.
+I’ve written a lot of other stories about Seattle, and included hotel and vacation rental recommendations many times… but I’ve never really broken down why I recommend the properties I choose.
 In part, it’s due to the areas I know are good to stay in (and which ones aren’t).